Walkway over the Hudson

+At a length of 6768 ft, it was the world's longest pedestrian footbridge from its opening until October 2016, when it became the second-longest after being surpassed by the 7974 ft Mile Into the Wild Walkway in Keenesburg, Colorado, United States.
+The Walkway over the Hudson now refers to itself as the world's longest elevated pedestrian bridge as it has a much higher elevation above its base than the Mile Into The Wild.
+The Walkway over the Hudson allows bicycles and the Mile Into The Wild does not.
+Also, the Walkway over the Hudson does not have an admission fee.

 History

 Construction

-In 1868, an engineer proposed a railroad bridge across the Hudson River at Poughkeepsie, in a letter published in the Poughkeepsie Eagle newspaper.
+In 1868, no bridge spanned the Hudson south of the Troy–Waterford Bridge.
+That year, an engineer proposed a railroad bridge across the Hudson River at Poughkeepsie, in a letter published in the Poughkeepsie Eagle newspaper.
 The proposal seemed so absurd that the Eagle ridiculed it, and it was effectively forgotten for a few years.

 Over the years, many plans had been made for a fixed span across the Hudson River south of Albany to replace numerous car float and ferry operations.
 One of the most persistent was originally chartered in 1868 as the Hudson Highland Suspension Bridge Company, whose proposed bridge would have crossed from Anthony's Nose to Fort Clinton, now roughly the site of the Bear Mountain Bridge.
 It was never built.

 The State of New York chartered the Poughkeepsie Bridge Company in 1872 with the support of Harvey G. Eastman, Mayor of Poughkeepsie and a member of the New York State Assembly.
 Eastman had met Andrew Carnegie, principal owner of the Keystone Bridge Company of Pittsburgh and previously a manager at the Pennsylvania Railroad (PRR).
 J. Edgar Thomson, President of the PRR, was persuaded to provide financial support, and Keystone became the contractor for the initial attempt to build a bridge at Poughkeepsie.
 Keystone prepared a four pier bridge design, but the Panic of 1873 killed financial support for project.

 In 1875 Eastman and his colleagues made a second attempt at a bridge project, developing an agreement with the American Bridge Company of Chicago (founded 1870).
 American Bridge developed a plan and confronted the challenge of building the support piers in deep water.
 Pier construction began in 1876, but the contractors encountered the failure of a pier foundation and related construction difficulties in 1877.
 By early 1878 the company was bankrupt, and Eastman died later that year.
 It took several more years to find new investors for the project.